Table of Contents

 Recording Studio Managers ensure the studio runs efficiently by overseeing building maintenance and studio prep ahead of sessions.
 They also book studio time for artists.

-Music Teachers instruct elementary, junior high, or high school students in performance and music theory.
-They also lead various performance ensembles at the school, such as the marching band, choir, or orchestra.
+Music Teachers instruct elementary, junior high, or high school students in vocal and instrumental performance and music theory.
+They also lead various performance ensembles at the school, such as the marching band, choir, jazz band, and orchestra.